streamlit/streamlit/docs/getting_started.md

 # Get started

 If you've made it this far, you probably have an idea of what you can do with Streamlit (if you don't, watch [this video](replace-with-link-to-demo)).
-In this guide, we'll introduce you to the core features and how they are used to create a report.
+In this guide, we'll introduce you to Streamlit's core features and how they are used to create a report.

 The easiest way to learn to use Streamlit is to try things out.
 As you read through this guide, test each method.
-As long as your report is running, every time you save, the changes are displayed in the browser almost instantly.
+As long as your report is running, every time you add an element and save, the changes are displayed in the browser almost instantly.
+What's drawn in the report is completely up to you.

 ## Prerequisites